slackdaystudio/hero-system-mobile/README.md

 npm install
 ```

-After nuking your `node_modules` don't forget to rebuild your app in XCode or by running `npm run android` if your building the android app.
+After re-installing your `node_modules` don't forget to rebuild your app in XCode or by running `npm run android` if you're building the android app.

+### Nuke It From Orbit

-However, from time to time you will have to go down the dark path of forcing all of your caches to refresh.
+From time to time you will have to go down the dark path of forcing all of your caches to refresh.
 This is deailed below.

-### Flushing General Caches
+#### Flushing General Caches

 Execute the following commands to flush the general caches.
 It's recommended that you complete quit XCode if you are working on a Mac before you do any of this.